 English Heritage and National Trust, across the UK

 Both the English Heritage and the National Trust have hundreds of properties and historic sites for you to discover across the whole of the UK.
 Better still, many of them allow your canines (on a lead) to explore by your side.
-Though some may not let your pooch into the property itself, there are some fantastic grounds surrounding many of them, ideal for walking with your hound for you both to gain some cultural pup-ose.
-Check out the websites for both organisations for exact rules and regulations.
+Not all National Trust properties welcome dogs throughout - many only allow dogs in the grounds only - so we've put together a list of the most dog-friendly National Trust sites across the country, with no dog restrictions.

 This pawsome idea will have your hound wagging its tail so fast you’ll be scared they might take off.
 Experience a dogtastic day out plus have the chance to win some goodies, as you and your furry best friend embark on a treasure hunt tailored to motivated mutts determined to find those treats.
 Collar some prizes on the way as dogs and their humans hunt for canine clues.
 Banish the ruff feeling, and be prepared for a fun-filled day out to be unleashed.